aleksarakic/ruby_garage/README.md

-Simple, plain Ruby app that simulates garage.
-You can remove or add vehicle to it.
+Simple, pure Ruby app that simulates garage.
+You can park out or park in cars and bikes in garage.